nsreeves/nsreeves/README.md

 - 👋 Hi, I’m @nsreeves.
-I am a 33 year old trying something new to me!
+I am a 33 year old trying something new!
 - 👀 I’m interested in learning how to code professionally.
 - 🌱 I’m currently learning Harvard's CS50 course to get started.
 - 💞️ I’m looking to collaborate on any project I can help or be a part of.